Forecast

 Ethan Allen “Al” Stewart was born in 1926 in New Jersey.
 Midway through his undergraduate studies, Stewart worked for over two years as a junior engineer for the U.S. Merchant Marine during World War II, and then returned to MIT to complete his degree in mechanical engineering.
 He worked for Procter & Gamble and as an executive at Ford Saline and the Ford Research Center in Dearborn, MI.
 He and his wife Connie were married for over sixty years.
 He passed away on April 22, 2014.

-Ethan Stewart was interviewed by students from Skyline High School in Ann Arbor in 2008 as part of the Legacies Project.
+Ethan Stewart was interviewed as part of an internship at Applied Safety and Ergonomics in Ann Arbor in 2008 as part of the Legacies Project.

 Legacies Project Oral History: Connie and Ethan Stewart